Arthur Treacher: Later years

-During this period of latter-day popularity, Treacher capitalised on his name recognition through the use of his name and image for such franchised business concerns as the Call Arthur Treacher Service System (a household help agency) and Arthur Treacher's Fish and Chips.
+During this period of latter-day popularity, Treacher capitalized on his name recognition through the use of his name and image for such franchised business concerns as the Call Arthur Treacher Service System (a household help agency) and Arthur Treacher's Fish and Chips.
 The restaurants became very popular during the 1970s and increased to nearly 900 outlets, although in interviews Treacher would refuse to confirm or deny that he had any ownership stake in the company.
 (Only one free-standing Arthur Treacher's was still in existence by 2022, located in Cuyahoga Falls, Ohio.
-Several attached Arthur Treacher's franchise locations are still operating out of Salvatore's Pizzeria locations in Rochester NY and one continues to operate out of the Twin Oaks Convenience Store in Pomeroy, Ohio).
+Several attached Arthur Treacher's franchise locations are still operating out of Salvatore's Pizzeria locations in Rochester, New York and one continues to operate out of the Twin Oaks Convenience Store in Pomeroy, Ohio).

-Treacher died at the age of 81 due to cardiovascular disease.
+Treacher died at the age of 81 from cardiovascular disease on 14 December 1975.